-Area 1-10 - Slug Bridge
+Area 1-10 - Slug Bridge (EL 4): Read or paraphrase the following:

 The most prominent feature of this cavern is a chasm, about forty feet wide, that divides it in two.
 A transparent eaten-out shell of some humongous snail or slug serves as a makeshift bridge between the two sides.
 The ceiling is quite high, rising to about 30 feet.